Primavera Sound announce stacked line-up for 2024

 — Primavera Sound (@Primavera_Sound) November 21, 2023

-Last year’s instalment saw performances from Blur, Kendrick Lamar and Rosalía, which NME hailed “always excellently-curated Barcelona festival” which “returned to form”.
+Last year’s instalment saw performances from Blur, Kendrick Lamar and Rosalía, which NME hailed as the “always excellently-curated Barcelona festival” which “returned to form”.

+It added: “A festival that entreats its punters to care about the future looks to be gradually entering a new, bright and reinvigorated era of its own.”